 NY Giants - Betting odds: 1.66 - Implied probability: 60.2% NY Jets - Betting odds: 2.25 - Implied probability: 44.4%

-You shouldn’t take the bookmakers word for it as there are many variations and they can’t be trusted fully.
-You can read more about implied probability right here (link to singles article).
+You shouldn't take the bookmakers word for it as there are many variations and they can't be trusted fully.

 Moneyline betting is one of the most popular sports betting markets with a professional bettor and casual punters alike.
 How the two groups utilise these markets may be very different, with a casual punter more likely to incorporate them in trebles and accumulators, whilst a professional bettor is more likely to stick to singles and the occasion doubles.
 Tennis and Cricket offer only 12 moneyline with backing the draw not an option.
 There's a big overlap between professional US sports bettors using the 12 Moneyline in partnership with parlay betting, although that is a slightly lower value and higher risk betting strategy.